Virus Precautions and Hoaxes

 2) Do not execute any programs received through email attachments unless you are sure of the sender.

 3) Keep your antivirus definitions up-to-date.
-Contact the User Support Helpdesk if you think your definitions are out of date.
+Contact the IT Service Desk if you think your definitions are out of date.

 4) Scan your computer for "spyware" (programs that might track, display, or transmit information without your consent).
 Keep your spyware scanning software updated with the latest vendor patches.
 Click on the following FREE spyware scanning program: